verdaccio/website/website/translated_docs/pl-PL/config.md

 ### Listen Port

-`verdaccio` runs by default in the port `4873`.
-Changing the port can be done via [cli](cli.md) or in the configuration file, the following options are valid.
+`verdaccio` runs by default on the port `4873`.
+Changing the port can be done via [CLI](cli.md) or in the configuration file.
+The following options are valid:

 ```yaml
 listen: